What is Mouth Ulcers?

 The uncomfortable and painful sores can be of various types.
-The most common amongst these are:
+The most common among these are:

-These appear in a cluster of red, raised blisters outside mouth especially lips.
-These are filled with fluid which can break making fluid to leak.
-Though they are highly contagious, yet they heal on their own in an about a week.
+These appear in a cluster of red, raised blisters outside the mouth, especially lips.
+These are filled with fluid which can break making fluid leak.
+Though they are highly contagious, they heal on their own in about a week.